imanousar/GitInsightsDB/README.md

 <br>

-Below you can see come snapshots of the frontend:
+Below you can see some snapshots of the frontend:

 Welcome Page        |  Users Page :-------------------------:|:-------------------------: